fitness training and fitness assessment in junior sport

 Games like Australian football are generally played in 1-to-30m running efforts to contest possession of the ball.
 Who will get to the ball first - the player with the highest speed, acceleration or aerobic endurance?
 Who is most likely to break away from the contest - the player with the highest speed, acceleration or aerobic endurance?
 Who is more likely to be able to stand their ground in a marking contest - the player with the highest speed, acceleration, core strength or aerobic endurance?

-There are a lot of factors that come into play when considering a young players fitness - genetics, position that the player is suited to, chronological age, biological age, experience, how active the young person is outside of football are just a few.
-Again we see that it is very difficult to generalise the training of
+There are a lot of factors that come into play when considering a young players fitness - genetics, the position that the player is suited to, chronological age, biological age, experience, how active the young person is outside of the sport are just a few.
+Again we see that it is very difficult to generalise the training of young players "fitness".

 - Wide variations in biological age at the same chronological age